Ventura County Resource Conservation District

 Erosion Control Installation Guides

-In response to the Thomas Fire and subsequent rain events, the VCRCD was awarded "emergency" grant funds in January 2018 from the State Water Resources Control Board to reduce erosion on private and public lands impacted by wildfires within Ventura County, including the Santa Clara River and Ventura River Watersheds.
+In response to the recent wildfires in Calleguas Creek, Santa Clara River, and Ventura River watersheds and subsequent rain events, the VCRCD is expected to be awarded "emergency" grant funds in January 2020 from the State Water Resources Control Board to reduce erosion on private and public lands impacted by wildfires within Ventura County.
+The total burn zone for 2019 fires is approximately 12,506 acres.

-The project purchased erosion control materials such as straw, native seed, wattles, silt fencing, check dams, and other stormwater best management practices (BMPs) for installation in sensitive areas.
+The project is a continuation of the 2018 Fire Recovery Program (also funded by SWRCB and managed by VCRCD) which purchased erosion control materials such as straw, native seed, wattles, silt fencing, check dams, and other stormwater best management practices (BMPs) for installation in sensitive areas.
 The VCRCD prioritized projects and/or material needs based on potential water quality benefit, availability of appropriate qualified staff and equipment to perform the work, willingness of landowner to proceed with BMPs, and weather conditions.
-Approximately 2,560 acres in Ventura County were addressed through the program.
+Approximately 2,560 acres (8 projects) in Ventura County were addressed through the program.
+This year we hope to increase the outreach effort to more acres and projects.

 Wildfire can cause severe soil erosion because it burns the vegetative layer within a given landscape.
 This layer consists of shrubs, forbs, grasses, trees, and litter, which reduce the intensity of severe storms on the ground below.
 Plant roots stabilize the soil, while stems and leaves help slow the rate of water, giving it more time to percolate into the soil.
 This type of soil protection is compromised after a fire.